mathbunnyru/python-cpp-extension/README.md

 `python3 setup.py install` will build and install it.

+You can use `--user` flag to install to the Python user install directory.

 ## How to use

 First, install the extension.
 Then you can use it like this: